 After the project is finished and all inspections have been completed, you should receive a certificate of occupancy.
 This certificate shows that the work you’ve done to the property has been inspected and approved by all necessary local authorities and the structure is, in fact, livable and safe.
 Once you receive a certificate of occupancy, your space is officially ready to use for your business.

-Learn how to create real estate success by downloading our guide: “Secrets to Your Commercial Real Estate Investment Success!”
+For more helpful tips, download our guide: “Secrets to Your Commercial Real Estate Investment Success!”

+At Kenwood Management, we believe in building strong partnerships with our tenants from day one.
+That includes supporting you through the tenant improvement process.
 At Kenwood, we are always happy to discuss tenant improvement construction with our prospective tenants.
 If you're interested in more information, contact Kenwood here: